-Actuarial assumptions are approved annually by the Pension Committee.
+Actuarial assumptions have been approved annually by the Pension Committee (however the July 1, 2021 assumptions were provided for information).
 All actuarial assumptions can be found in the full actuarial reports located at http://finance.utoronto.ca/reports/pension/.

-Key actuarial assumptions at July 1, 2019 are as follows:
+Key actuarial assumptions at July 1, 2021 are as follows: